 Asante Rogue Regional Patient Pavilion

-A 323,600-square-foot patient pavilion will be built on the north side of the campus and will connect to the existing six-floor inpatient structure.
+A 323,600-square-foot patient pavilion is being built on the north side of the campus and will connect to the existing six-floor inpatient tower.

 The addition will make more space available for people needing emergency care, women’s and children’s services, heart care and surgery.

-Construction on the $420 million addition will begin Nov.
-1 with completion in early 2023.
+Construction on the $420 million addition began Nov.
+1, 2020, with completion in fall 2023.
 Expansion of the Emergency Department, site development and other renovations are included in the cost.

-A new regional cancer center is being built near the Asante Rogue Regional campus.
-The nearly 80,000-square-foot Heimann Cancer Center will house all outpatient cancer services for one-stop patient convenience, including radiation therapy, infusion services, education and support services.
-The $64 million project began in February 2020 and is expected to be completed by January 2021.
-It joins the Spears Cancer Center in Grants Pass as part of the Asante Regional Cancer Institute.
+The 80,160-square-foot Mary and Dick Heimann Cancer Center, located near Asante Rogue Regional Medical Center, houses all outpatient cancer services for one-stop patient convenience, including radiation therapy, infusion services, education and support services.
+The $64 million project began in February 2020 and opens Jan.
+17, 2022.

 Asante Three Rivers Emergency Department Expansion